5 Common Misconceptions about Childbirth

 You may have heard the expression “good child-bearing hips,” but the size or spread of your hips has no bearing on your birth experience.
 The pelvis is not composed of solid bone; rather it’s made up of several ligaments and bones designed to loosen and move as you give birth.
 Likewise, the skull bones inside a baby’s head are not yet fused together, which allows the head to squeeze through the birth canal.
 As labor begins, your body releases the hormone relaxin, causing the pelvic floor to relax and the pelvic bones to slightly separate.
 Although the ligaments around your pelvis stretch in preparation for childbirth, your pelvis shape doesn’t change.

 Decades ago, doctors used to X-ray a pregnant patient’s pelvis area at a prenatal checkup to get a sense of its structure.
 Today, doctors often physically examine your pelvis as part of a comprehensive exam, including screening for a condition [cephalopelvic disproportion] that prevents the baby’s head from fitting through the mother’s internal pelvis.
 A number of factors come into play during childbirth, and pelvic shape is just one of them.
-As we learned in EmmaWell's Birth Prep Basics webinar (back by popular demand on 6/16), it all boils down to the three “P”s: Passenger (baby), Power (of contractions), and Passage (pelvis).
+It all boils down to the three “P”s: Passenger (baby), Power (of contractions), and Passage (pelvis).
 If one of these three “P”s stalls during delivery, then your care team might need to pivot from your intended birth strategy (if you have one).

 In cases when the baby can’t be delivered via the vaginal route safely through augmentation or assistance, a C-section is often pursued.
 According to recent medical research, 32% of births in North America occur via C-section delivery.
 Notwithstanding the many different reasons - both personal and medical - behind the high C-section rate, this delivery method helps to avoid some of the high-risk complications during childbirth.
 It should not be chosen lightly, as it is major surgery that requires opening your abdomen and exposing major organs.
 However, a C-section might be necessary when the benefits outweigh the risks.